henryhyu/henryhyu.github.io/reviews/_posts/2021-08-05-deathtrash.md

 **platinumed? no**

-Death Trash Preview: A Grotesque Wasteland of Cosmic Flesh
+Death Trash Early Access Review: A Grotesque Wasteland of Cosmic Flesh

 When it comes to modern day gaming aesthetics, a large focus has been on utilizing photorealism to make worlds look as clean-cut and pristine as possible.
 However, developers Crafting Legends decided to go the opposite route.
 Their upcoming game, Death Trash, is set in a mucky, filthy, gory, and trash-ridden world filled with mystery and Lovecraftian secrets, and I’m loving it!